Markmwaura/markmwaura.github.io/_posts/06-07-2016-Encapsulation.md

 ### Encapsulation

 Encapsulation is the mechanism in which data and functions that manipulate the data are bound together, and that keeps both safe from outside interference and misuse.
-In encapsulation the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class, therefore it is also known as data hiding.
+In encapsulation the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class, which is also known as data hiding.

 To achieve encapsulation in Java